UKCloud/openshift-v4/post-deployment/openstack/nodeport-loadbalancing-ingress/README.md

 The can be found in https://github.com/UKCloud/openshift-upi-ansible/tree/nodeport-loadbalancing

+# Note for v4.6

+For OpenShift v4.6, it will be necessary to edit `cronjob-update-nodeport-loadbalancer.j2` to be `apiVersion: batch/v1beta1` before post-deploy is ran - this change is incompatible with v4.7+

 # Method (for testing only)

 1. Fill vars.yml with the information are you would normally.